-2.4 Advance Directives:
+4.3.4 Advance Directives:

 Advance directives enable an appointment of an agent to give consent or make decisions on an individual's behalf concerning medical, mental health, and financial issues.
-Some examples include powers of attorney (POA), psychiatric advance directives (PAD), "springing" powers of attorney, and appointment of guardianship for incapacity determinations.
+Some examples include powers of attorney (POA); medical powers of attorney; psychiatric advance directives (PAD); "springing" powers of attorney that only gives the agent authority if and when the principal becomes disabled or incapacitated; and appointment of guardianship for incapacity determinations.

-2.5 Public Awareness Initiative: Eliminate the Wait
+4.3.5 Public Awareness Initiative: Eliminate the Wait

-To address the growing crisis in effectively serving the number of people waiting in county jails for inpatient competency restoration services, the JCMH and HHSC have partnered with key stakeholders across Texas to develop a campaign to right-size competency restoration services for Texans.
+To address the growing crisis in effectively serving the number of people waiting in county jails for inpatient competency restoration services, the JCMH and HHSC have partnered with key stakeholders across Texas to develop a campaign to rightsize competency restoration services for Texans.
 The effort calls for a comprehensive and integrated approach to Eliminate the Wait.
-See the Eliminate the Wait Checklist Series on the JCMH website.
+See the Eliminate the Wait Checklist Series on the JCMH Website.